CartoDB/documentation/app/content/react/overview.md

 - The CARTO 2 template, similar to the CARTO 3 template.
 You are going to use it when you are creating a new app with the CARTO 2 platform.

 - The sample app template for CARTO 2 that creates a more complex application with several views, layers, and widgets.
-The purpose of this template is to demonstrate how you can implement common Location Intellifence functionalities in a CARTO for React app.
+The purpose of this template is to demonstrate how you can implement common Location Intelligence functionalities in a CARTO for React app.

 The command to create a new application is the following: